Reliability Evaluation of Individual Predictions: A Data-centric Approach: Reliability Uncertainty ( ) Measures

-We design the data-centric distrust measures based on these two observations.
-In particular, given a query point $\qu$, let $\pe_o$ be the probability indicating if $\qu$ is an outlier and let $\pe_u$ be the probability indicating if $\qu$ belongs to an uncertain region.
-Before formally defining the distrust measures, we would like to emphasize that our definitions are agnostic and independent from how $\pe_o$ and $\pe_u$ are computed.
+Note that the two Bernoulli variables $\pe_o$ and $\pe_u$ are independent from each other.
+That simply follows the argument that after specifying the number of similar samples to $\qu$ whether or not it should be considered as unrepresented does not depend on the uncertainty in the neighborhood of $\qu$.
+We will further discuss this in \S~\ref{sec:discussions:indep}.
+Before formally defining the \ru measures, we would like to emphasize that our definitions are agnostic and independent from how $\pe_o$ and $\pe_u$ are computed.
 We still shall provide the details of how to compute these probabilities in \S~\ref{sec:dev}.

-\begin{definition}[Strong distrust measure (SDT)] The {\em strong} distrust measure is a probabilistic measure that considers the outcome of a model for a query point $\qu$ untrustworthy if $\qu$ is not represented by $\dee$ {\bf and} it belongs to an uncertain region.
-Formally, the strong distrust measure is:
+\begin{definition}[\sru] The {\em strong} representation and uncertainty measure is a probabilistic measure that considers the outcome of a model for a query point $\qu$ untrustworthy if $\qu$ is not represented by $\dee$ {\bf and} it belongs to an uncertain region.
+Formally, the strong representation and uncertainty measure is: